minio/docs/source/includes/common/bucket-replication.rst

 .. start-create-bucket-replication-rule-cli-desc

-Use the :mc-cmd:`mc replicate add` command to add a new replication rule to each MinIO deployment.
+Use the :mc:`mc replicate add` command to add a new replication rule to each MinIO deployment.

 .. code-block:: shell
    :class: copyable